OData Standard: The Protocol for REST API

-OData standard enables information accessibility from different types of sources including traditional websites, file systems and relational databases.
-It is used for increasing the data shared value by breaking down data silos.
+OData standard enables information accessibility from different types of sources including traditional websites, file systems, and relational databases.
+It is used to increase the data shared value by breaking down data silos.
 It allows data producers to interoperate with data consumers in a convenient way.

 Advantages of OData Standard

 - Developers use this protocol to interact with information through REST services.